vpreethamkashyap/FibClass/README.md

 2. Print Pi estimate, to the precision of ​ M before and after filtering
 3. Print the stats (count, histogram, mean, sigma) - before and after filtering.

+# Brief

+I have used Monte Carlo method to estimate Pi as i felt it could give precise value for each digit.

+The maximum values the user could input for M and N, will be number of nodes generated after estimaiting pi.

+I have used Doxygen to generate documentation of class showing class relations and member access levels.

+I have also supporting unit test google framework application for this project.